 District Goals

 Part of the Superintendent's job is to guide the District toward successful completion of District goals collaboratively developed by the Board and Superintendent and to report progress toward goals on a regular, prescribed basis.
-Goals may also be developed as part of the Superintendent’s performance expectations.
+The establishment of these goals is optional and may also be developed as part of the Superintendent’s performance expectations.

 Attached are the forms to be completed by each Board member rating the Superintendent's performance in meeting the goals agreed to by the Superintendent and the Board at the beginning of the year.
 Each goal statement should be inserted into a separate page for completion.